Joncole818/Homework/README.md

 _Pertinent high-level information about the project_

 ## Change Notes
+- Changed line Title from webpage to "Horiseon Main page"
+- Changed line 11,26 from div to <nav>

 ## Setup
 _Steps for setting things up, particularly if for a CMS_